Jamb

-A doorjamb, door jamb (also sometimes doorpost) is the vertical portion of the door frame onto which a door is secured.
+A doorjamb, door jamb, or sometimes doorpost is the vertical portion of the door frame onto which a door is secured.
 The jamb bears the weight of the door through its hinges, and most types of door latches and deadbolts extend into a recess in the doorjamb when engaged, making the accuracy of the plumb (i.e. true vertical) and strength of the doorjambs vitally important to the overall operational durability and security of the door.

 The word jamb is also used to describe a wing of a building, perhaps just in Scottish architecture.
 John Adam added a 'jamb' to the old Leith Customs house in the Citadel of Leith in 1754–1755.

 In arches and vaults, the soffit is the curved inner surface of the arch or vault located above the impost, as opposed to the outer surface called the arch or vault crest.